calmsu/arcs/docs/faq.md

 ==========================

 #### What is a resource?
-A resource is a digital version of physical research material.
+A resource is defined as a digital representation of a single physical piece in a research collection.
 A resource can be any media format that a researcher is working with.
-Resources could include photographs, notebook page spreads, inventory cards, maps, reports, word documents, etc. You can learn more about [Resources](about-resources).
+Resources can have several types like Photographs, Notebook Pages, Inventory cards, Maps, Reports, etc. You can learn more about [Resources](about-resources).

 #### What is the difference between a resource and a collection?
 A resource is a single digital data file whereas a collection is a group of